hasura/graphql-engine/manual/cluster/index.rst

-A Hasura cluster is a `Kubernetes <https://kubernetes.io>`_ cluster, with Hasura backend APIs and some internal services (like Postgres, Nginx etc.) installed on it.
+A Hasura cluster is a `Kubernetes <https://kubernetes.io>`_ cluster, with Hasura backend APIs and some internal microservices (like Postgres, Nginx etc.) installed on it.
 This Kuberenetes cluster is usually runs on a cloud infrastructure like Google Cloud, Azure or AWS.